Artificial Intelligence and Machine Learning for Business

 What is machine learning?

-Machine learning enables machines to learn from data without being explicitly programmed.
+Machine learning (ML) enables machines to autonomously learn from data and improve performance over time through experience—without being explicitly programmed by humans.
 Leveraging algorithms and statistical models that analyze large datasets and identify patterns and relationships between data points, machine learning models can be trained on labeled data, where the correct answers are supplied (supervised learning), or on unlabeled data, where the algorithms must find patterns on their own (unsupervised learning).

 Machine learning aims to develop algorithms that can learn from data and improve their performance over time without human intervention.
 The training process involves providing the machine learning algorithm with large amounts of data and iteratively adjusting its parameters to improve its predictions.